xTool F1 Ultra vs ComMarker B6 MOPA: Which Laser Is Right for You?

 MOPA Pulse Control and Color Engraving

 MOPA technology separates the laser's oscillator from its power amplifier, allowing independent control over both pulse duration and pulse frequency.
 The ComMarker B6 uses a JPT M7 source with pulse width adjustable from 1 to 500 nanoseconds and frequency ranging from 1kHz to 4000kHz.
-That's a dramatically wider parameter range than a standard Q-switched fiber laser, which has a fixed, non-adjustable pulse width.
+In practice, this means you can produce vivid color marking on stainless steel and titanium — blues, golds, purples, reds — by controlling the oxide layer thickness on the metal surface.
+These are capabilities that standard fiber lasers cannot replicate.

 Compact Design and Rotary Compatibility

-The B6 MOPA is notably compact for a fiber laser at its power level — just 13kg and designed to sit flat on a standard workbench.
-It also features a 2-in-1 design that allows vertical or horizontal positioning, which is useful when working with rotary attachments on tumblers, rings, and cylindrical items.
-Rotary engraving is a natural fit for the B6 MOPA's metal-focused skill set.
+The B6 MOPA is just 13kg and designed to sit flat on a standard workbench.
+It features a 2-in-1 design allowing vertical or horizontal positioning, which is useful when working with rotary attachments on tumblers, rings, and cylindrical items.
+The standard 150 × 150mm field lens suits most jewelry, coin, and small product work.
+A 300 × 300mm field lens is available for larger jobs (60W recommended at that size).

 LightBurn and EZCAD Support